Our First 20 Years

 In April 2000, the University of North Carolina Health Care System acquired Rex Healthcare, the system in Wake County that included Rex Hospital.
 Funds from that transaction were designated to advance the health and well-being of the residents of the area to establish the John Rex Endowment.
 The roots of this action stemmed from the original vision of John Rex, a wealthy businessman who set aside money in his will in 1838 to establish a hospital to "care for the sick and afflicted poor" of Raleigh.

-We acknowledge the history of John Rex Endowment and that John Rex, for whom our organization is named, was a slave owner.
-We acknowledge that Rex likely accumulated his wealth from the free and low-waged labor of the men and women he legally owned.
+We acknowledge the history that John Rex, for whom our organization is named, accumulated his wealth from the free and low-waged labor of the men and women he enslaved.
 Confronting this history, it’s our commitment to advance equity for those who have been left out and in many ways continue to be as we work together to ensure all children and their families are safe, healthy, and living to their potential.

 20th Commemoration Logo